atviriduomenys/manifest/README.rst

       title: "Last name"
       type: "string"

-All object and property names must be defined in schema file, befere using those names in data or source files.
+All object and property names must be defined in vocabulary file, befere using those names in data or source files.